griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Getting a key

-Before we create the tool, we'll need a ShotGrid Application Key.
+Before we create the Tool, we'll need a ShotGrid Application Key.
 Autodesk handles this by allowing you to create an API script in the ShotGrid UI.
 It will return an API key for you.
 You can review the [official ShotGrid documentation](https://help.autodesk.com/view/SGDEV/ENU/?guid=SGD_py_python_api_create_manage_html), but as of December 2023, this is the process:

 1. Open the **Admin Menu** by clicking on your user in the upper right corner of ShotGrid
 2. Choose **Scripts**.